marijnh/Eloquent-JavaScript/07_robot.md

 are who they are, and stay that way, rather than containing different things at different times.

-But in JavaScript, just about everything _can_ be changed, so working with values that are supposed to be persistent requires some restraint.
-There _is_ a function called `Object.freeze`, which changes an object so that overwriting its properties is ignored.
+In JavaScript, just about everything _can_ be changed, so working with values that are supposed to be persistent requires some restraint.
+There is a function called `Object.freeze`, which changes an object so that writing to its properties is ignored.
 You could use that to make sure your objects aren't changed, if you want to be careful.
-Freezing does require the computer to do some extra work, and having updates ignored is just about as likely to confuse someone as having them go wrong.
+Freezing does require the computer to do some extra work, and having updates ignored is just about as likely to confuse someone as having them do the wrong thing.
 So I usually prefer to just tell people that a given object shouldn't be messed with, and hope they remember it.

 ```
 let object = Object.freeze({value: 5});